 Growing slow on pasture takes time and grass fed lambs and goats are older and larger at processing than Easter Lamb.
 They are around 100 to 110lbs, are lean and the red meat is full of nutrients and good things similar to grass-fed beef, CLA and richer in omega 3’s.

-If you haven’t tried grass-fed lamb or goat meat, give a 5 or 10lb Sampler a try or grill up some lamb patties to change up your best Burger recipe, or go for the gold and put some Lamb Loin Chops on a cookie sheet, with salt pepper, olive oil and little Parmesan cheese, pre-heat the oven to 500, put in the chops, shut off the oven and 15 mins, later, you can enjoy some beautiful med-rare grass-fed lamb loin chop!
+If you haven’t tried grass-fed lamb, give a 5lb Sampler a try or grill up some lamb patties to change up your best Burger recipe, or go for the gold and put some Lamb Loin Chops on a cookie sheet, with salt pepper, olive oil and little Parmesan cheese, pre-heat the oven to 500, put in the chops, shut off the oven and 15 mins, later, you can enjoy some beautiful med-rare grass-fed lamb loin chop!

-You can purchase our grass-fed lamb or goat online to be delivered everywhere in Ontario.
+You can purchase our grass-fed lamb online to be delivered everywhere in Ontario.
 A Grass-fed fan?
 Check out our grass-fed beef and bison.

 Inspected & Labeled

 All meats are available as part of our Farm Share or Fall Family CSA.